Dessemy/dotfiles/README.md

-> My personal Hyprland configuration for Arch Linux — opinionated, and minimal.
+> My personal Hyprland setup for Arch Linux — opinionated, and minimal.

 ---